Ellis District Court Plan

 A. Attorneys Eligible for Non-Death Penalty Felony Appointments

 Any determination to revise the appointment list or amend the Plan is within the discretion of the Courts.
-The determination to place or not place an attorney on the appointment list, or when to place an attorney on the appointment list, or to remove an attorney from the appointment list, based on the criteria in the Plan, is within the discretion of the Courts.
+The determination to place or not place an attorney on the appointment list, or when to place an attorney on the appointment list, when to pause an attorney on the appointment list, or to remove an attorney from the appointment list, based on the criteria in the Plan, is within the discretion of the Courts.
 There is no appeal from these determinations.

 In addition to meeting the minimum eligibility requirements, it is explicit and implicit in the Plan that the appointment list will be comprised of attorneys who have demonstrated and continue to demonstrate competence by subjective as well as objective standards.
 All approved attorneys must be determined qualified and competent to represent persons accused of any grade of non-death penalty felony offense from the date of appointment through appeal.
 The Courts will not make specialty appointments except as required by the circumstances.